MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/set-startup-app-mobile.md

 ---
-title: Set an app as a startup app
+title: Set an app as a startup app (preview)
 description: Learn how to create canvas apps for use offline on mobile devices in Microsoft Power Apps. ms.date: 2/5/2024 ms.topic: overview